-Down in bay area California to visit my siblings and run some errands.
-Bright sun was shining on me the moment when I stepped out of the airport.
-Instead of fog, it was sun ray, bright and cheerful.
+Down in the bay area California to visit my siblings and run some errands.
+The bright sun was shining on me the moment when I stepped out of the airport.
+Instead of fog, it was sun rays, bright and cheerful.
 I had lived here for almost 8 years before I moved to Oregon.
 It is a familiar environment and all that warm and fuzzy feeling immediately came back to me.
 I sucked in toasty air and exhaled hoping the chill from home was being neutralized and get out of my system.
 I love fog, but I have had enough cold weather.

 It was a nice change that I did not need a heavy jacket for a morning walk.
 There were certainly more houses than trees down the streets, but backlit sunlight has cast beautiful tree shadows on rooftops.
 Trees are not timberline high, but they provide nice backdrops for rows of contemporary houses.
-Day was just about to break, these trees showcased a dramatic sky.
-The blue strip is the blue sky and it also resembles a coast line now I am looking at it.
+The day was just about to break, and these trees showcased a dramatic sky.
+The blue stripe is the blue sky and it also resembles a coastline now I am looking at it.
 Nature is magical.

 It has been above 65 most of the time since I got here.
-Should not be a surprise, but it still was when I saw colorful pansy and poppy in full bloom.
+Should not be a surprise, but it still was when I saw colorful pansies and poppies in full bloom.
 I expected to see some greens, certainly not full bloom flowers.
 My urge was to take some close-up shots, but I did not bring my Macro lens, no polarizer either.
-Weight concerns, I often did not bring extra lens… When will I learn the lesson?
+Weight concerns, I often did not bring an extra lens… When will I learn the lesson?

 It is dead, dry and lifeless.
-I need to inject a bit of life to it and I thought about Orton effect.
-It is the Orton sandwiching technic that I used to make the image looking creaming and softer.
+I need to inject a bit of life into it and I thought about the Orton effect.
+It is the Orton sandwiching technic that I used to make the image look creaming and softer.
 Now desolation and bleakness are replaced with a hint of dream and a flare of art.
 And, The image starts to grow on me.

 A yellow leaf is the first article that I had to write in a summer camp writing class back in middle school.
 I did not have any experience writing prior and had no clue what I can write about one yellow leaf.
 We were given 45 minutes to write, but I simply could not write anything till the instructor announced, “20 minutes left”.
 I then jumped off and wrote three pages.
 In the end, I was in tears because I had mourned for the dead leaf for 20 minutes.
 How many silly things I have done in my life?
 I just began to count.